-GOLD BEACH — Last week, the Curry County Board of Commissioners approved an Amnesty Program to encourage people to voluntarily come to the county to obtain the necessary planning and building permits before the county imposes penalties.
+GOLD BEACH — The Curry County Board of Commissioners has approved an Amnesty Program to encourage people to voluntarily come to the county to obtain the necessary planning and building permits before the county imposes penalties.

 People who developed without permits must come in and obtain the proper permits and still need to meet codes, but will not be assessed a penalty from the Community Development Department, which oversees permitting.
 The county is offering amnesty until April 1, 2020.
 After that date, when unpermitted development is discovered, owners could face strict penalties.